Gridding Overview

 Gridding Methods

-Gridding the data produces a regularly spaced, rectangular array of grid nodes, with a calculated Z value at each node, from regularly or irregularly spaced XYZ data.
+Gridding the data produces a regularly spaced, rectangular array of grid nodes, with a calculated value at each node, from regularly or irregularly spaced data.
 The term "irregularly spaced" means that the distance between data points varies in the X or Y direction, or both.
 Irregularly spaced data often has many holes where data are missing.
-Gridding calculates the Z values for grid nodes where data exists, and can also calculate the Z values for grid nodes in the holes where no data exists, by extrapolating or interpolating the Z values in the data.
-The gridding method determines the mathematical algorithms used to compute the Z value at each grid node.
+Gridding calculates the values for grid nodes where data exists, and can also calculate values for grid nodes in the holes where no data exists, by extrapolating or interpolating the values in the data.
+The gridding method determines the mathematical algorithms used to compute the value at each grid node.
 Each method results in a different representation of your data.
 It is advantageous to test each method with a typical data set to determine the gridding method that provides you with the most satisfying interpretation of your data.

 When your XYZ data is regularly spaced, meaning the distance between data points does not change in the X and Y directions, you may produce a grid file that uses the Z values directly and does not interpolate values for the grid nodes.
 See the Producing a grid file from a regular array of XYZ data help topic for more information.